assume-breach/Home-Grown-Red-Team/AutoC2/README.md

 AutoC2 is a bash script written to install all of the red team tools that you know and love.
 This can transform your Ubuntu/Linux Mint Virtual Machine into a Red Teaming development workstation!
 It takes a while to install everything so be patient.

+Why Not Just Use Kali?

+Kali is great, but there are certain things that make Ubuntu/Mint more of a personal computer (Office apps, Music apps, Thunderbird for email, ect).
+I don't typically use all of the tools on Kali and almost all of them run on Ubuntu/Mint with a little tweaking.
+But, we love Kali so we have an instance if we want to spin that up.
+It's also nice to have a Windows VM for testing and operating so that's included too.

 Usage

 1) Install Ubuntu 21.01 or Linux Mint on your computer.
 You can also install it as a VM on your computer, but remember to give your VM hypervisor rights.